: the ship that carries the commander of a fleet or subdivision of a fleet and flies the commander's flag

 : the finest, largest, or most important one of a group of things (such as products, stores, etc.)—often used before another noun

 The traveling media crew comprises seven beat writers and a reporter from WFAN, the team's flagship station and the granddaddy of all-sports radio.—Hank Hersch

 the flagship of the Atlantic fleet

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'flagship.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'flagship.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.